Three new deaths, 102 positives reported - Salisbury Post

 There have now been 167 deaths this year from COVID-19, with an average age of 79 among them.
 Most deaths have occurred in nursing homes or congregate living facilities, but there have been 73 deaths outside of the facilities.

-The deaths reported Wednesday were the first since Christmas Eve, when the county said one person.
+The deaths reported Wednesday were the first since Christmas Eve, when the county said one person died.

 Daily case increases, meanwhile, have been more erratic than usual, as testing opportunities decreased with the Christmas holiday.
 The increase of 102 on Wednesday brings the total number of COVID-19 positives in Rowan County to 8,722, according to Health Department statistics.